espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Falconsight Eye.md

 * * *

 **Effect** You become keenly aware of your foes, even those seemingly out of reach.
 For 1 minute, you can close your eyes as a free action to see through a ranged weapon you're wielding, which reduces the penalty for firing into your weapon's second range increment from –2 to 0.
-This effect doesn't negate the [[Blinded]] condition.
+This effect doesn't negate the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Blinded]] condition.